 a.
 Additional Limits on Amount of Waiver Services.
 Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3 authorized for one or more sets of services offered under the waiver.
+Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

 Applicable - The state imposes additional limits on the amount of waiver services.